top of page

 • Temporary Discomfort: In some cases, symptoms may intensify briefly before they diminish.
 This “emotional detox” is often a sign that your system is actively processing and healing stored trauma.

-• Increased Awareness: Many clients report heightened self-awareness, emotional clarity, and a greater sense of connection to themselves after Brainspotting.
+• Increased Awareness: Many clients report heightened self-awareness, emotional clarity, and a greater sense of connection to themselves.

 Aftercare Tips: Supporting Your Healing After Brainspotting